en

 Giant colorful paper lanterns displa at Suwa Shrine

 Being located along the sea, sea monsters are the terror of any community.
-For over 400 years to calm the sea monsters, giant lanterns are used to light up the night sky.
-There are six pairs of giant lanterns, each of which can be up to 10 meters tall.
+For over 400 giant lanterns are used to light up the night sky and calm the sea mosnters believed to lurk off the coast.
+There are six pairs of giant lanterns, each of which are up to 10 meters tall.
 This annual festival takes place the last Saturday and Sunday of August at Suwa Jinja, a Shinto shrine located in Nishio.

-In addition to the giant lanterns being lit up at night the area is filled with stands selling food and drinks, including Nishio Matcha.
+In addition to lighting the giant lanterns, during the festival the area is filled with stands selling food and drinks, including Nishio Matcha.

 Suwa Shrine (諏訪神社)